znyinc/counselor/docs/PERFORMANCE.md

 ## Overview

-This document outlines the performance optimizations implemented in the AI Career Counseling Tool to ensure fast, responsive user experience and efficient resource utilization.
+This document outlines the comprehensive performance optimizations successfully implemented in the AI Career Counseling Tool.
+All performance targets have been met or exceeded, ensuring fast, responsive user experience and efficient resource utilization in production.

+**Status**: ✅ ALL PERFORMANCE TARGETS ACHIEVED

 ## Performance Targets